mlrun/mlrun/hack/local/README.md

 ```
  <br>

-## Install on a Local Kubernetes cluster
+## Install on a Kubernetes cluster

+The following install will allow you to use local, job, and dask runtimes.
+for Mpijob (Horovod) and Spark ypo need to install the additional custom resources (CRDs).

 ### Install Shared Volume Storage (NFS Server Provisioner)